San Francisco Police Department: Equipment

-The standard issue side arms issued by the SFPD are the SIG Sauer P226 and SIG Sauer P229 chambered in .40 S&W. 60 Officers assign to the San francisco Int Airport Issued Glock 9mm replaces Sig P-226R.
+As of 2026, SFPD started to issue the Smith and Wesson M&P 2.0 with lights and optics as its standard issued service pistol.
+Which will replace the legacy SIG Sauer P226 and SIG Sauer P229 chambered in .40 S&W. Sixty officers assigned to the San Francisco International Airport are issued Glock 9mm pistols, which replace SIG P-226R pistols.
 Officers also carry batons (straight wood/straight expandable), pepper spray, a portable radio and handcuffs, and certified officers are authorized to carry AR-15 platform rifles chambered in 5.56×45mm NATO on patrol.

 SFPD officer on a Trek bicycle.